Khushang49/GIT-GITHUB/Git_Basic/Git_basic.md

 ![image](https://github.com/Khushang49/GIT-GITHUB/assets/95266353/482069e1-832c-4547-a360-07e057c687ad)

-So when user created any file if he want initialise in local repo then use
+So when user created any file if he want initialise in local repo then use below command.

+**Note: Neveruse git inside home directory.
+Create new directory and do init in that directory.**

 **#git init**